 It was one of those messages every traveller dreads receiving.

-This news had me feeling pretty crap, but it also posed a serious dilemma:
+Of course this news had me feeling pretty miserable, but it also posed a serious dilemma:

 Do I fly back for the funeral?